vbem/multi-runners/README.md

 ```

 ### Delete an existing runner
-You can delete an existing runner by its Linux username.
+You can delete an existing runner by its local Linux username.
 ```bash
 ./mr.bash del --user <runner-?>
 ```